Saturday 15 November 2025

 The name Camri first appears on maps in AD 1050.
 Since then the Lake District and historic counties of Cumberland, Westmorland and Lancashire have been mapped countless times.
 In this illustrated talk, David Felton, publisher of Cumbria – 1,000 Years of Maps by William Shannon, discusses the most important charts, surveys and maps from ten centuries of Cumbrian cartography.

 Dave Felton is an author, publisher, photographer and broadcaster who runs the Cumbrian business Inspired by Lakeland, publishers of, among other titles, Forty Farms, Cumbria – 1,000 Years of Maps, The Lake District in 101 Maps & Infographics and the Lake District Sticker Book.
 He is producer of the Countrystride podcast – the largest regional podcast in the UK .
-He has wandered the Lakeland fells since he could stand on two legs and in 2017 walked from Land’s End to John o’Groats.
-He lives in the North Lakes.

 1.30pm – Deer, Woods and what’s on our Plates